eman7blue/numismatic-archeology/README.md

 ![Numismatic Archeology logo stylized in Minecraft font with coins below][logo]

-Numismatic Archeology is a collect-a-thon mod that adds eight collectable coins that can be found throughout the world.
-You can also find some more suspicious blocks generated in the world!
+Numismatic Archeology is an exploration mod that adds eight collectable coins that can be found throughout the world using the new archeology mechanics in the Trails & Tales update!
+You can also find some more structures generated in the world!

 ## The Coins